alexdresko/HSPI/docs/source/docs.rst

 Summary
 -------

+Please help write HSPI's documentation!
+This project started with the vision of combining and simplifying a lot of work that was already out there.
+None of that existing work had documentation, so we started with nothing.
+Any time HSPI confuses you is a good opportunity for documentation.
+If you can't contribute to HSPI's documentation, at least voice your confusion in our `chat room`_ so someone else can clarify things.

 This document explains how to set up your environment to make changes to HSPI's documentation.
-If you're a new contributer to HSPI, be sure to read everything in :doc:``how-to-contribute``.
+If you're a new contributer to HSPI, be sure to read everything in :doc:`how-to-contribute`.

 HSPI's documentation is hosted on https://readthedocs.org/ (RTD).
 The documentation is written using Sphinx_, so you'll need Python_.
 You'll also want gulp, and therefore Node if you want to take advantage of some of the utilities I wrote to make writing documentation for HSPI easier.